 The VRF coordinator emits an event.

-The event is picked up by the VRF service and waits for the specified number of block confirmations to respond back to the VRF coordinator with the random values and a proof (
+The VRF service picks up the event and waits for the specified number of block confirmations to respond back to the VRF coordinator with the random values and a proof (

-The VRF coordinator verifies the proof on-chain.
-Then, it calls back the wrapper contract
+The VRF coordinator verifies the proof on-chain, then it calls back the wrapper contract's

 Finally, the VRF Wrapper calls back your consuming contract.